When You Need an Emergency Dental Care in Indianapolis, Visit East Indy Dental Care

 Is it a Dental Emergency?

 How can you be sure that your dental problem is really an emergency?
-First, ask yourself: Are you in pain?
-Is it keeping you home away from work or school?
+First, ask yourself: Are you in pain due to a tooth infection or wisdom teeth?
+Is it keeping your home away from work or school?
 Did something happen that makes it embarrassing to smile or impossible to eat?
-If you answered “yes” to any of those questions – then it is a dental emergency and you need to call our Indianapolis dentist right away.
+If you answered “yes” to any of those questions – then it is a dental emergency, and you need to call our Indianapolis dentist right away.

 What To Do For the Most Common Dental Emergencies